 The Packers did sign offensive lineman Ricky Wagner and linebacker Christian Kirksey.
 Possible starters but who knows how those positions will play out.
 Certainly Kirksey looks like a starter with the Packers losing both Blake Martinez and Kyler Fackrell to the New York Giants.
 But neither broke the bank or will make a splash like the Smith Bros. did last year.

 l am going to miss Bryan Bulaga.
 He was the quintessential Green Bay Packer.
 He could have played for Vince Lombardi.
 The Chargers desperately needed to update their offensive line and did just that.
 But $11 million a year was too much for a 31-year old with a long injury history.
 I hope he does well.
-Not sure when we’ll find out, but sports will return at some point and if you use this promo code you’ll be ready to take advantage of that.

 Looking at the leftovers there isn’t anybody that stands out.
 At wide receiver there are a bunch of old guys and young never have beens.
 The only guy I would take a shot on is Breshad Perriman.
 Same at linebacker, bunch of nobodies.
 I don’t expect the Packers will do much more, if anything, with this hapless class of players left.